michaelwagstaff/wikireader-embed/README.md

 $wikireader = new wikireader();
 ```

-The class contains three public functions, of which I recommend one for use.
+The class contains three public functions, one for loading a page, using your server as a proxy working in real time.
+The other two functions are for caching pages, with approprate modification, into a database, and for loaing them on demand.

 They are as follows: